jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 in 1513 — an archeological park today marks the spot where you can sip from the cool, faintly sulfurous spring.

-It’s the perfect place to start a journey.
+It's the perfect place to start a journey.
 Begin at the [Castillo de San Marcos](http://www.nps.gov/casa), a sprawling 17th-century stone fort (the oldest in the country, of course), now a national monument.
 Decked out with drawbridge, dry moat, dungeons, and towers, the star-shaped fortress stands